ansible/ansible/docs/docsite/rst/windows_faq.rst

 * Windows 8.1
 * Windows 10

-Ansible also requires a specific version of PowerShell that needs to be installed - please see :doc:`windows_setup` for the lastest information.
+Ansible also has minimum PowerShell version requirements - please see :doc:`windows_setup` for the lastest information.

 Can I Manage Windows Nano Server?
 `````````````````````````````````